Mantvydas-data/pands-project2021/README.md

 import seaborn as sns
 ```

-<p>We are using Pandas to download Iris flower dataset from UCI Machine Learning depository. &nbsp;After overview of data column names are added and it is saved in CSV format in the working directory.</p>
+<p>We are using Pandas to download Iris flower dataset from UCI Machine Learning depository.
+After overview of data column names are added and it is saved in CSV format in the working directory.</p>

 ___